glasgowneuro/usbdux/README.md

 ## Open source hard- and software

-Here on github you find both the EAGLE design files and software examples.
+This github repo hosts both the EAGLE design files and software examples.
 No need to install any drivers as they are part of the Linux distributions.